kirstvh/BioCCP.jl/docs/index.md

 # BioCCP
 ## Intro

-BioCCP.jl applies the Coupon Collector's Problem to **combinatorial biotechnology**, in particular to aid **minimum sample size** determination of screening experiments.
+BioCCP.jl applies the Coupon Collector Problem to **combinatorial biotechnology**, in particular to aid **minimum sample size** determination of screening experiments.

 **Modular designs** are considered, created by randomly combining `r` modules from a set of `n`available modules.
 The module probabilities during the generation of the designs are specified by a probability/abundance vector `p_vec`.
 Depending on how many complete sets of modules one wants to observe, parameter `m` can be increased from its default value of 1 to a higher value.